simondate/adapt-quicknav/README.md

 - next (navigates directly to the next page, if exists, without having to navigate via the menu)

 You can lock the next button until certain criteria are met by the user - see example.json for how to do this.

+Additionally, quicknav buttons can now be configured to use icons instead of text - see example.json for how to do this.